Will a DUI Impact My Citizenship Status?

 DUI Convictions Pose Several Threats to Your Citizenship

 In 2004, the Supreme Court ruled that DUIs are typically not considered violent crimes.
 Therefore, you shouldn’t be found been convicted of driving while intoxicated in the past.
 This doesn’t mean that a DUI cannot keep you from becoming a citizen.
 For example, you cannot be on probation when you undergo your citizenship interview.
 If your DUI results in probation, this will drastically affect your citizenship process.
 Furthermore, a DUI conviction can make it difficult to remain in the United States.
 If you are living in the country unlawfully, pleading guilty to driving while intoxicated can cause you to be removable.

 Worried About Your Citizenship After a DUI?
 Talk to a Lawyer About Today

 Before pleading guilty to drunk driving, reach out to Davis Law Group to speak with a Michigan DUI attorney today.
 You need to understand all the implications a drunk driving charge will have on your future.
 If you’re asking yourself, “will a DUI impact my citizenship status,” Attorney Maurice Davis will walk you through the specific details of your case to determine if, and possibly how, a DUI conviction will affect your citizenship.
+We have experience handling DUI cases in Detroit, Flint, Port Huron, Southfield, and more.
 Schedule your free consultation online, or by calling (313) 818-3238 today.